-- ♦ In District 2 and anywhere in tributaries that flow into the Kuskokwim River within that district, from June 1-September 8 you may not take salmon by net gear or fishwheel.
-You may subsistence fish for salmon with rod and reel 24 hours per day, 7 days per week, unless rod and reel are specifically restricted elsewhere in this section. - ♦ Districts 4 and 5 from June 1-September 8.
+- ♦ In District 2 and anywhere in tributaries that flow into the Kuskokwim River within that district, you may subsistence fish for salmon with rod and reel 24 hours per day, 7 days per week, unless rod and reel are specifically restricted elsewhere in this section. - ♦ Districts 4 and 5 from June 1-September 8.